HIT-HSSL/MFDedup/README.md

 ### Usage:

-+ Backup a new workload into the system, which includes backup workflow and arrangement workflow.
++ Backup a new workload into the system, which includes backup workflow, arrangement workflow, and deletion workflow when exceeding the retaining limit.
 ```
 ./MFDedup --ConfigFile=[config file] --task=write --InputFile=[backup workload]
 ```